 “Judith’s knowledge is impressive and her passion engages the learner”

-• The psychology papers must have been completed within five years of the assessor training course.
-If papers are completed earlier, to be eligible, course applicant must have been working in a related field during the last 5 years;
+• Your psychology papers must have been completed within two years of the assessor training application.
+(Or you must have been working in a related field during the last five years)

-• Trainees who are not educational psychologists must have within the last five years, practical experience in educational psychology, education, teaching or teacher-aide experience working with students with disabilities.
+• If you are not a registered educational psychologist, within the last five years you must have had practical experience in educational psychology, education, teaching or teacher-aide experience working with students with disabilities

 • Marriage Certificate or Dissolution Certificate, if your name differs on transcript, passport driver licence